Aloo Methi Recipe (Indian Potato Fenugreek Leaves Stir Fry)

 Ingredients

-Potatoes (Aloo) – In my house, aloo methi is always made using baby potatoes, but you can use any available potatoes.
-If using regular potatoes, then cut them into 1-inch cubes.
+- Potatoes (Aloo) – In my house, aloo methi is always made with baby potatoes, but you can use any potatoes you have on hand.
+If using regular potatoes, then cut them into 1-inch pieces.
+You can keep the skin on or peel them using a vegetable peeler.

-If using frozen methi, thaw it to room temperature, then squeeze it to remove any excess moisture, and use it to make the recipe.
+- Fenugreek Leaves (Methi) – Use fresh methi leaves for the best flavor in this stir-fry.
+If fresh leaves are not available, you can also use frozen leaves.
+If using frozen methi, thaw it to room temperature, then squeeze it to remove excess moisture before using it to make the recipe.
 Since frozen methi is already cleaned and blanched, it is more concentrated than fresh methi.
-Use only half the quantity of frozen methi compared to fresh methi.
+Use only half the quantity of frozen methi as you would fresh methi.

-Spices – You will need Indian spice powders, such as coriander powder, turmeric powder, Kashmiri red chili powder, dry mango powder (amchoor powder), and garam masala powder to make this aloo methi sabzi recipe.
+- Spices – You will need Indian spice powders, such as coriander powder, turmeric powder, Kashmiri red chili powder, dry mango powder (amchoor powder), and garam masala powder to make this aloo methi sabzi recipe.

-Other Ingredients – You will also need green chilies, garlic, cumin seeds, asafetida (hing), and dry red chilies.
+- Other Ingredients – You will also need green chilies, garlic, cumin seeds, asafetida (hing), and dry red chilies.
+You can adjust the chilies according to your taste.

-How To Make Methi Aloo Sabji Recipe – Step By Step
+How To Make Methi Aloo Sabji

 Preparation